18F/data-act-pilot/sba-business-rules.md

 - How do you keep track of changing addresses?
 - In general, how do we want to track data that changes over time?
-- What are the authoritative sources to validate addresses, NACIS code, CFDA code?
+- Authorative sources are in various formats?
+How will we be able to validate against these sources in the future?